Markel Corporation has released its first quarter financial results, and the group isn’t the bearer of good news.

 Meanwhile, in a joint statement, co-chief executive officers Thomas Gayner and Richard Whitt said: “We applaud the heroic professionalism of those on the frontlines of this pandemic globally, working fearlessly and tirelessly to fight the virus and serve their communities.

 “Within Markel, we remain inspired by how well our employees around the world have quickly adapted to changing circumstances to ensure continuity for our customers, business partners, and the communities within which we operate.
-We recognise this is a stressful time for our employees, professionally and personally, and thank them and their loved ones for their support and commitment to keep our communities safe and Markel moving forward.”
+We recognize this is a stressful time for our employees, professionally and personally, and thank them and their loved ones for their support and commitment to keep our communities safe and Markel moving forward.”

 They added that while the economic disruption has impacted Markel’s financial performance, they believe the company is well positioned to weather the current challenges and continue its focus on the future.